kris098e/5th_term/5th_term/formal_languages_data_processing/exam/exam notes.md

 # Finite Automota, regular expressions and closed under certain operations
-## Take an extra look at
-- reducing an NFA to a regular expression
-- reducing a regular expression to NFA
-- reducing NFA to DFA
 ## DFA and NFA
 - The complement of a language is just the accepting DFA for the language, and then swapping the accept states.
 That is $F=Q \backslash F$.
 - The intersection between two languages is following states in both DFAs and accepting when both of the DFAs accept.